majorsalad/9erPark/README.md

 * View parking deck availability
 * Get directions to parking decks
 * Shows closest and alternative parking decks to users destination building

+## Implementation
+* Coming Soon

+## Steps Involved
+* Contact UNC Charlotte PaTS to get permission and access to their parking data
+* Create both high and low fidelity prototypes
+     * Balsamiq for Low-Fi Prototype
+     * Figma for Hi-Fi Protoype
+* Write the application using Xcode and the Swift programming language

+## Future Plans
+* Coming Soon